 What are the advantages and disadvantages of LISS training?

 Unlike HIIT, LISS does not place as much strain on the body, making it ideal for all kinds of people.
 Here are some excellent advantages of LISS:

 - It is much easier to maintain and stick with!
 So many people can feel put off from exercise when it is daunting and can be overwhelmed by intimidating training plans.
 LISS is much easier to stick with and can help you start to transition yourself into a bit more of a routine and slowly adjust your lifestyle, which will make more intense training easier to approach.

-- LISS is a great option for recovery training sessions as it is not stressing to your body.
-If you have been really pushing it in the gym with intense sessions but hate taking a day off, a LISS session will still allow you to exercise, but gives your muscles time to recover.
+- LISS is a great option for recovery training sessions as it is not stressful for your body.
+If you have been really pushing it in the gym with intense sessions but hate taking a day off, a LISS session will still allow you to exercise but gives your muscles time to recover.
 In fact, LISS promotes blood flow which actually helps your muscles during recovery and helps reduce the soreness you feel.

-There are a wide range of LISS cardio exercises you can use as a part of your workout regime to help keep it varied and interesting.
+There is a wide range of LISS cardio exercises you can use as a part of your workout regime to help keep it varied and interesting.
 Why not try some of the following:

 - Brisk walking

 What are the advantages and disadvantages of HITT training?